Hoarding Disorder -The Truth That Lies Beneath the Mess

 Helping someone clear a hoard is not easy.
 The physical work is exhausting, often repugnant, and sometimes even hazardous.
 It’s up to you to set limits for what you can handle, both in terms of the hoard and the hoarder.

-It may help you muster the patience you need if you try to see things from hoarder’s point of view.
+Try to see things from hoarder’s point of view.
 Remember, what is useless to you is freighted with emotion for them.
-Imagine how distressed you would feel if a friend or family member told you they were getting rid of your pet, an item of great sentimental value, or the only pair of shoes you had, and you will begin to understand the alarm the person feels during this process.
-Also remember that what you see is an attempt to cope with emotional despair and loneliness, not the result of laziness.
+Imagine how distressed you would feel if a friend or family member told you they were getting rid of your pet, or the only pair of shoes you had.
+And you will begin to understand the alarm the person feels during this process.

 Photos by Aric McKeown, Richard Masoner, Hery Zo Rakotondramana, Shaheen Lakhan,